Adamah or Teva alum?

-If you have personal or family resources that enable you to pay the full $1,800 fee, we ask you to do so.
-IF you are unable to pay $1,800, please consider what the highest amount is between $600 and $1,800 that will allow you to afford the program.
-Please know that our sliding scale system only works to cover the necessary costs of the program if individuals who can afford to pay at the higher end of the spectrum do so.
+If you have personal or family resources that enable you to pay the full $2,400 fee or more, we ask you to do so to make the program more accessible to others.
+IF you are unable to pay $2,400, you can submit a Financial Aid Request Form when you apply.
+Please consider what the highest amount is between our sliding scale of $500 to $2,400 that will allow you to afford the program.
+If you cannot afford the $500, please reach out!

 It may help to consider what it is that your program fee is helping to cover:

 - A living wage for our full-time staff

 - Food from our farm: organic produce, milk from our goats, lacto-fermented pickles, jams, and more

 - Field trips